 An Occupational Therapist from the Glenrose Rehabilitation Hospital using my system

 Experiences such as this are great for building confidence.
 Receiving compliments about your research from people whose research you admire is very uplifting.

-The experiences that I had whilst in Canada will have an impact upon my professional practice especially concerning the ways in which I will use eye gaze technology in the future.
-In fact they already have – I now have a more flexible approach to how I use eye gaze technology with certain client groups.
+The experiences that I had whilst in Canada will have an impact on my professional practice, especially concerning how I will use eye gaze technology in the future.
+In face, they already have, I now have a more flexible approach to how I use eye gaze technology with certain client groups.

 Once I have completed my EngD research, I am keen to apply and continue research in the field of Assistive Technology within my workplace.
 I plan to use the AT Labs Lego Mindstorms’ research at Victoria Education Centre and have ideas for extending this research.
 My international visit has given me lots of ideas!

 I also feel that through my visit to Canada, I have connected with researchers and clinicians that I would like to work with on future projects.